filedescriptor/untrusted-types/README.md

 ![Untrusted Types for DevTools](docs/ui.png)

 ## Installation
+### Using npm
+1. Clone the repository
-1. `npm i`
+2. Install dependencies: `npm i`
-2. `npm run build`
+3. Build the project: `npm run build`
-3. Go to `chrome://extensions`, enable Developer mode
+4. Go to `chrome://extensions`, enable Developer mode
-4. `Load unpacked`, choose the `public` folder
+5. `Load unpacked`, choose the `public` folder

 ## Usage
 Discover and test inputs passed into sinks that could lead to DOM XSS vulnerabilities.

 A sink is a code pattern that could run arbitrary JavaScript code if the input is malicious, for example: `innerHTML`, `eval`, `document.write`.

-Keywords (by default `d0mxss`) that are found to be passed in a sink will be highlighted in the extension and in the console.
+Keywords (by default `d0mxss`) that are found to be passed in a sink will be highlighted in the extension and the console.

 A simple tutorial: https://www.youtube.com/watch?v=CNNCCgDkt5k